gvwilson/thirdbit/src/fiction/iffy/index.md

 and then the recording ended with a soft, cheerful *ding*.

 The screen filled with icons and images like those in Iffy's app.
-Two dozen smiling, confident faces were arranged on the app in eight rows of three.
+Two dozen smiling, confident faces were arranged in eight rows of three.
-The top row contained a man with long dark hair and a beard and two women who looked like clones of each other.
+The top row contained a man with long dark hair and a beard and two women who looked identical except for their haircuts.
 "Doctor Arno Severin,"
 she read aloud.
-The names below other images identified Suyin and Georgia.
+The names below the women identified Lin and Georgia Boghosian.
 The others were all of a similar age, all smiling, and—